sivaharishdutt/Share-Karooooo/README.md

-# Splitwise-Clone
+# Share-Karo
-Splitwise is a bill spliting application, Here I have made a clone by using MERN stack
+Share karo is expense sharing application, Here I made a clone by using MERN stack

 ## How to use